 - details of your interactions with us (for example, attendance at our clinics, participation in research and written correspondence from or about you)

 We may collect personal information in the following ways:

-- directly from you (for example over the phone, in person, by email, through our website, through social media or via responses to questionnaires, surveys or forms)
+- directly from you (for example over the phone, in person, by email, through our website or other digital platform, through video conferencing, through social media or via responses to questionnaires, surveys or forms)

 - from other health care sources (for example from your referring doctor or other health care providers, from paper or electronic health records, from other hospitals or clinics)

 - through your participation in research (for example if you consent to participate in additional research projects, collaborations or registries)

 - from our own records, obtained while delivering and administering services

 - when you register or subscribe to an app or digital service maintained and owned by us

 Purpose of Collection and Use